-This mystery has to do with the number 7. (the article continues after the ad)
+This mystery has to do with the number “7”. (the article continues after the ad)

 Nobody knows for sure what Old No. 7 means and why that specific number was chosen.
 The most obvious answer, being that it represents the age of the whiskey (the time it matures in the barrels), is not true as the company doesn’t provide the ageing of the whiskey.
 According to the Jack Daniel’s website, “To this day, our whiskey is only deemed ready for bottling when it tastes ready.
 Because a date on a calendar can’t tell you all the things a sip can.
 We rely on our team of accomplished whiskey tasters to sample each and every barrel, looking for tell-tale subtleties of flavor and character that tell them when a whiskey is ready for bottling.”

+The truth is only Jack Daniel knows the true meaning of Old No. 7 and we won’t be hearing from him anytime soon.
 Even Jeff Arnett, the brand’s seventh and current Master Distiller, admitted to Business Insider that he doesn’t know why the brand was called Old No. 7: “There’s a lot of I guess mystery and myth that has formed around it whether it was a lucky number or whether it was a recipe number.”

 Jack took the secret to his grave and chances are that the mystery will remain for ever.
-But hey, at least that’s a cool “useless info” to share with your friends the next time you enjoy a glass or two of Old No. 7.
+But hey, at least that’s a cool “useless info” to share with your friends the next time you enjoy a glass (or two) of Old No. 7.